-- (1) Reporting within 3 days is required. - (2) Report HIV labs electronically/by arrangement & case reports by MDHHS Form 1355.
-Report HIV genome sequence data only as Sanger sequences, or as consensus sequences for next generation sequencing. - (3) Sexually transmitted infection for which expedited partner therapy is authorized.
-See www.michigan.gov/hivsti for details. - (4) A laboratory shall immediately submit suspect or confirmed isolates, subcultures, or specimens from the patient being tested to the MDHHS Lansing laboratory. - (5) Isolate requested.
-Enteric: If an isolate is not available from non-culture based testing, the positive broth and/or stool in transport medium must be submitted to the MDHHS Lansing laboratory.
-Respiratory: Submit specimens if available. - (6) Report pregnancy status, if available.
+(1) Reporting within 3 days is required.

+(2) Report HIV labs electronically/by arrangement & case reports by MDHHS Form 1355.
+Report HIV genome sequence data only as Sanger sequences, or as consensus sequences for next generation sequencing.

+(3) Sexually transmitted infection for which expedited partner therapy is authorized.
+See www.mi.gov/hivsti for details.

+(4) A laboratory shall immediately submit suspect or confirmed isolates, subcultures, or specimens from the patient being tested to the MDHHS Laboratory

+(5) Specimen and/or isolate requested.
+Enteric: If an isolate is not available from non-culture based testing, the positive broth and/or stool in transport medium must be submitted to the MDHHS Laboratory.
+Respiratory: Submit specimens if available.

+(6) Report pregnancy status

-Bold Text†= Category A Bioterrorism or Select Agent must be notified immediately to the MDHHS Laboratory (517-335-8063)
+Bold Text =Category A Bioterrorism or Select Agent must be notified immediately to the MDHHS Laboratory (517-335-8063)